mermaid-js/mermaid/docs/theming.md

           end
 ```

-Thsi got a bit to dark and bit to colorful.
+This got a bit too dark and bit too colorful.
 With some easy steps this can be fixed:

 * Make the primary color a little lighter
 * set the teriary color to a redish shade as well
 * make the edge label background differ from the subgraph by setting the edgeLabelBackground

 ```
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#ffcccc', 'edgeLabelBackground':'#ffffee', 'tertiaryColor': '#fff0f0'}}}%%